boucaron/randomstuff/LLM/rtx5060ti-local-llm-benchmark-july-2026.md

 Throughput 19 to 22 tokens/s

-VRAM Used 15.5 GB
+VRAM Used 15.6 GB

-A bit of memory offloading we are on the edge.
+Memory offloading we are above the edge, when the context starts to fill in the throughput reduces slightly faster.

 ### Observations

 Pretty similar behaviour like the Qwen 3.6 27B in 4-bits quantization.
 MTP enables additional throughput, with the offloading and the MTP together we achieved around 20 tokens/s in burst mode.

 # 15. Other Tested Models